 Dance and Somatics Workshops

-We are excited about students and professionals joining us as participants at the Festival of the Moving Body on March 17, 2012.
+We are excited about students and professionals joining us as participants at the Festival of the Moving Body 2014.
 The festival will have renown international, national and regional presenters (artists, dancers, bodymind practitioners, scientists, physical therapists, occupational therapists, disability scholars, medical doctors, performers), and promises to be an inspiring event for many people.
-Stony Brook University has subsidized the festival in order to keep the festival costs at only $15. for the whole day for those who pre-register.
-(And only $20. for an "at the door" price).
-It is one of the best deals on Long Island for March 17th!!

 We look forward to seeing you at the Festival of the Moving Body!